apache/trafficcontrol/docs/source/tools/compare.rst

 	Print version information and exit

 .. versionchanged:: 3.0.0
-	Removed the ``-s`` command line switch to compare CDN :term:`Snapshot`\ s - this is now the responsibility of the :program:`genConfigRoutes.py` script.
+	Removed the ``-s`` command line switch to compare CDN :term:`Snapshots` - this is now the responsibility of the :program:`genConfigRoutes.py` script.

 .. program:: genConfigRoutes.py